 Mr. Cox stated specific areas that hold significant potential for transformation were identified - East Lake Drive and South Lake Drive, City West, and Northville's Riverwalk Vision.
 In terms of South Lake Drive, the consultant team failed, fairly spectacularly, in their attempts to come up with a solution.
 They attended community meetings, and preliminary alternatives presented did not go over very well, but what was heard from the community and reflected in the text here is first, the priority is traffic speed and trying to discourage this as a cut through.
 This needs to be balanced with the fact that this is a road that's Federal Highway funding approved, it's a main road system.
-Some one-way connections were outlined, that seem to be as close to a consensus of what was heard from the community to discourage this of got pushed up to this area recently.
+Some one-way connections were outlined, that seem to be as close to a consensus of what was heard from the community meetings.
+This is obviously something that's going to take some modeling to understand the impact to other roads.
+With the construction on the freeway, a lot of traffic kind of got pushed up to this area recently.
 From Mr. Cox's experience, he saw people passing at high speed over blind hills and double yellow lines while he was there.
 There's a solution there, it just needs a little bit more work and in-depth study.

 In reference to City West and the design guidelines, a few recommendations were made for pedestrian circulation and bicycle amenities.
 There has been talk about overpasses from a developer.
-Those cost multi millions of dollars and for this type of scenario a better bang for the buck is having good mid-block crossings with islands.
+Those cost multi millions of dollars and for this type of scenario a better for the buck is having good mid-block crossings with islands.
 Even if an overpass is there, people don't use them because it's a lot of zigzagging to go up, and zigzagging going to go down.
-If it fits into the upper story of a building or development that's a different story.
+It fits into an upper story of a building or development that's a different story.

 The consultant has also been working with Northville.
 Their Riverwalk vision is highlighted, and their plan just got approved.
-One primary objective is a connection between Northville and Rotary Park in Novi.
+One primary objective is a connection between the Northville and Rotary Park in Novi.